The Road to Cincinnati: Plot

 When Superintendent Chalmers is selected to give the keynote speech at an administrators' convention in Cincinnati, he elects to take popular Principal Finch as his plus one.
 During detention, Bart notes the school's lack of respect for Principal Skinner and urges him to step up his game to win the spot.
 When Finch falls ill from food poisoning, Skinner volunteers in his place, and Chalmers reluctantly agrees.

 Things get off to a rocky start when Skinner checks the bag with Chalmers's anxiety medicine at the airport, causing him to have a panic attack and get thrown off the flight.
 Skinner volunteers to drive the 800 miles to the convention.
 The pair face a number of obstacles, including a hitchhiking Shakespearean improv, a traffic court and an angry gang of cyclists; but eventually begin to bond.
 One night at a bed and breakfast, Skinner overhears a phone conversation between Chalmers and Finch, revealing that Chalmers was planning on replacing Skinner with Finch as principal.
 Furious, Skinner confronts his boss, admitting he had deliberately poisoned Finch to keep him off the trip.
 The two brawl, and Chalmers heads to Cincinnati alone.

-At the keynote speech, Chalmers realizes he had left his notes with Skinner, and starts to choke.
+At the keynote speech, Chalmers attempts to check his speech, but then sees that he has a stack of index cards marked “Road Trip Conversation Starters, Seymour Skinner”, and realizes that they accidentally switched jackets, and subsequently, Skinner has his speech.
+Chalmers then starts to choke.
 However, he is able to bond with the other superintendents over tales of inept underlings, and ends up praising Skinner, who has just arrived to deliver the notes.
 The two reconcile and Chalmers delivers his speech.
 Upon returning to Springfield, Skinner earns the respect of the schoolchildren and meets with Chalmers for a friendly meal at a chili restaurant.

 In the tag scene, Marge surprises the family with tickets to the improv group, much to their dismay.